 - a.
-The Permittee shall further develop/revise and implement a program to prevent, contain, and respond to spills that may discharge into the MS4.
-The Permittee must, at a minimum: - 1) Investigate, respond, and conduct response actions or coordinate with other agencies that may provide response actions as outlined in the SWMPP; - 2) Track spills, response, and cleanup activities for reportable spills that may discharge to the MS4; - 3) Use GIS or acceptable mapping scheme to identify spill locations, locations for inspections, and chronic problem areas; - 4) Implement a spill prevention/spill response plan; - 5) Provide training, annually at a minimum, of appropriate personnel in spill prevention and response procedures and techniques to mitigate pollutant discharges from spills to the MS4; - 6) Establish procedures to ensure that spills are able to be promptly reported to appropriate authority; and - 7) During the permit cycle, review any existing City Hazardous Material Contingency Plan, if applicable, and supplement wherever needed to address discharges to the MS4. - b.
-The Permittee shall include within the SWMPP the following information: - 1) List of agencies that the Permittee may coordinate response actions with regarding spills as required by Part II.B.6.a.1.; - 2) The spill prevention/spill response plan as required by Part II.B.6.a.4.; and
+The Permittee shall further develop, revise, and implement a program to prevent, contain, and respond to spills that may discharge into the MS4.
+The Permittee must, at a minimum: - 1.
+Investigate, respond, and conduct response actions or coordinate with other agencies that may provide response actions as outlined in the SWMPP; - 2.
+Track spills, response, and cleanup activities for all reportable spills that may discharge to the MS4; - 3.
+Use GIS or acceptable mapping scheme to identify spill locations, inspection locations, and chronic problem areas; - 4.
+Implement a spill prevention/spill response plan;

-- 3) Procedures to provide annual training, at a minimum, of personnel in spill prevention and response. - c.
-The Permittee shall report each year in the Annual Report the following information: - Summary of spills occurring during the reporting year, to include the following, at a minimum: - a.
+- 5. Provide training annually, at a minimum, of appropriate personnel in spill prevention and response procedures and techniques to mitigate pollutant discharges from spills to the MS4; - 6.
+Establish procedures to ensure that all spills can be promptly reported to the appropriate authority; and - 7.
+During the permit cycle, review any existing City Hazardous Material Contingency Plan, if applicable, and supplement wherever needed to address discharges to the MS4. - b.
+The Permittee shall include within the SWMPP the following information: - 1.
+The spill prevention/spill response plan as required by Part II.B.6.a.4.; and - Procedures to provide annual training, at a minimum, of personnel in spill prevention and response. - c.
+The Permittee shall report each year in the Annual Report the following information: - 1.
+Summary of spills occurring during the reporting year, to include the following, at a minimum: - a.
 Location; - b.
 Spill Substance (i.e., fuel, oil, etc.); - c.
-Photographs (spill and after clean-up) to be made available upon request; and - d.
-Incident dates and time to resolution, including any enforcement actions taken and their result. - 2) Documentation of employee training as required by Part II.B.6.a.5. - a.
+Photographs (spill and after clean-up, if allowed); - d.
+Incident dates and time to resolution, including any enforcement actions taken and their result; and - e.
+Incident reports shall include the response actions taken by other agencies regarding spills as required by Part II.B.6.a.1. - 2.
+Documentation of employee training as required by Part II.B.6.a.5. shall be kept on file and available when requested by the Department: - a.
 Description of the training curriculum or materials used; and - b.
 Dated records of attendance.